-DCP 2009 Controls/Purpose Review/Response Comply Include pictures of any significant features of the site (views to and from the land, vegetation, etc). (ii) Statement Review the Certificate of Title for the property to determine whether any restrictions exist.
-For example a covenant or 88b restriction.
-Provide a statement on the zoning of the land and whether the type of development proposed is permitted within that zoning.
-Provide a statement as to whether the land is mapped as 'bushfire prone'.
-(Maps can be viewed on Council's web site or at one of our customer service centres).
-If the land is 'bushfire prone' the statement should include the location, extent and vegetation group of any bushland on or within 140 metres of the site; the slope and aspect of the site and of any bushfire prone land within 100 metres (this may determine the likely path of any bushfires); and any features on or adjoining the site that may mitigate the impact of a bushfire.
-Certificate of title is contained in APPENDIX 16.
-Noting nothing on the DP or 88B instrument prohibits the proposed development.
-Section 5 - Sub odivision 5.1.1 Application As a matter of Council Policy, this DCP shall be taken into consideration when determining applications for consent under section 138 of the Roads Act 1993.
-Under the Roads Act, consent of the appropriate road authority is required for the following activities: • erect a structure or carry out a work in on or over a public road • dig up disturb the surface of a public road • remove or interfere with a structure, work or tree on a public road Access to the site will be via new vehicular access from Paxton Road on the eastern side of the site.
+DCP 2009 Controls/Purpose Review/Response Comply CP 2009Controls/PurposeReview/Response• Include pictures of any significant features of the site (views to and from the land, vegetation, etc).Certificate of title is contain APPENDIX 16.
+Noting not on the DP or 88B instrume prohibits the proposed development proposed is permitted within that zoning.Certificate of title is contain APPENDIX 16.
+Noting not on the DP or 88B instrume prohibits the proposed development.• Provide a statement on the zoning of the land and whether the type of development proposed is permitted within that zoning.• Provide a statement as to whether the land is mapped as 'bushfire prone'.
+(Maps can be viewed on Council's web site or at one of our customer service centres).• If the land is 'bushfire prone' the statement should include the location, extent and vegetation group of any bushland on or within 140 metres of the site; the slope and aspect of the site and of any bushfire prone land within 100 metres (this may determine the likely path of any bushfires); and any features on or adjoining the site that may mitigate the impact of a bushfire.
+Section 5 - Subo division 5.1.1 Application As a matter of Council Policy, this DCP shall be taken into consideration when determining applications for consent under section 138 of the Roads Act 1993.
+Under the Roads Act, consent of the appropriate road authority is required for the following activities: erect a structure or carry out a work in on or over a public road dig up disturb the surface of a public road remove or interfere with a structure, work or tree on a public road Access to the site will be via new vehicular access from Paxton Road on the eastern side of the site.
 Further access requirements or crossover will be achieved through an application for driveway access (Section 138) submitted to Council once the DA approval is received.
 Yes

-DCP 2009 Controls/Purpose Review/Response Comply pump water into a public road from any land adjoining the road.
+DCP 2009 Controls/Purpose Review/Response Comply • pump water into a public road from any land adjoining the road.
 Application forms and requirements for road opening permits and works under section 138 of the Roads Act can be obtained from Council.
 5.1.2 Purpose To provide detailed guidance to applicants in relation to preparation of development applications for subdivision.
 The application includes subsequent subdivision as strata title resulting in 11 lot strata subdivision including shop top housing and the tourist and accommodation including associated common property for central access and infrastructure.
 Subdivision is permitted with development consent under this clause and is not exempt development.
 Accordingly, relevant parts of this chapter have been assessed to demonstrate compliance.
 Yes 5.5 Residential Subdivision This section applies to the subdivision of land within R1 and RU5 zones under the Muswellbrook LEP.
 The subject site is in RU5 Village zoning.
 The application seeks strata title subdivision resulting in 11 lot strata subdivision, a draft subdivision plan is contained in the architectural plan set in APPENDIX 6.
 Yes